m-7761/mm3d/README.md

 # mm3d
-Simplified fork of Maverick/Misfit Model 3D meant for improving core data model.
+This is a fork of Maverick/Misfit Model 3D meant for improving core data model.
+Its code is simplified a great deal.
+The UX is much improved too.

+This editor is packaged with Sword of Moonlight and I can be supportd on Patreon (https://www.patreon.com/swordofmoonlight) (Donations are needed)

 # demo for Windows users
 https://github.com/mick-p1982/mm3d/releases/tag/win32-dec-2021